bitrise-io/devcenter/_articles/en/tutorials/how-to-use-the-generic-file-storage.md

 ## Uploading files to GENERIC FILE STORAGE on [bitrise.io](https://www.bitrise.io)

 1. Open your app on [bitrise.io](https://www.bitrise.io)
-2. Go to **Workflow** tab and open the **Workflow Editor**
+2. Go to the **Workflow** tab to open the **Workflow Editor.**
 3. Click the **Code Signing** tab.
 4. Scroll down to **GENERIC FILE STORAGE**.
 5. Enter your unique ID in the **File Storage ID** field before uploading a file.

-{% include message_box.html type="info" title="Env Var for the download URL" content="Bitrise will upload your file and assign an environment variable to the file's download url.
-A time limited, read only download URL will be set as the value of this Environment Variable for every build.
+{% include message_box.html type="info" title="Environment Variable for the download URL" content="Bitrise will upload your file and assign an Environment Variable (Env Var) to the file's download URL.
+A time limited, read only download URL will be set as the value of this Env Var for every build.
 You can use this URL to download the file during a build."%}

 ## Using the files uploaded to GENERIC FILE STORAGE on bitrise.io